Sound Transit transfers 1.6 acres in Rainier Valley to city of Seattle for affordable housing

 The Sound Transit board voted unanimously Thursday to transfer at no cost 1.6 acres of unused land worth $9.38 million in the Rainier Valley to the city of Seattle, which plans to build 150 affordable townhomes and condos.

 Lower-income households — those earning less than about $95,000 for a family of four — will be eligible to apply to purchase one of the homes for much less than market rate.
 A three-bedroom home in one of the new developments could cost roughly $290,000, according to the mayor’s office.
-Similarly-sized market-rate homes in the Rainier Valley are currently listed in the mid-$500,000s.
+Similarly sized market-rate homes in the Rainier Valley are currently listed in the mid-$500,000s.

 One condition of the sale: The new owners won’t be able to pick their price when the time comes to sell and move out.
 They’ll have to agree to re-sell the home for more or less what they paid for it, taking inflation into account.

-“Through these permanently affordable homes, we will create both long-lasting equity and stability for low-income families, as well as broader community control of land,” said Emily Alvarado, Director of the Office of Housing, in a statement.
+“Through these permanently affordable homes, we will create both long-lasting equity and stability for low-income families, as well as broader community control of land,” said Emily Alvarado, director of the Office of Housing, in a statement.

 The Sound Transit transfer is the latest in a string of deals siting affordable housing on underused public land.
 In June, the city accepted the former University of Washington laundry near the Mount Baker light rail station to build 450 units of affordable rental housing.
 Last autumn, Seattle transferred three city-owned parcels to nonprofit developers.